Cost to Tile a Bathroom

 Have a Go Yourself

 Tiling isn’t too hard, especially if you don't need to cut the tiles.
-So, if you are only tiling small sections of yourself.
-For instance, the splashback over a sink is quite simple and straightforward to do.
-Just leave the harder bits for your tiler.
+The splashback over a sink is quite simple and straightforward to do if you want to DIY - just leave the harder bits for your tiler.
 This could save you around £75.

 Mosaic vs Border Tiles

-Patterned border tiles can be very expensive.
-Surprisingly mosaic tiles can be a cheaper alternative.
-Explore your options before you buy border tiles.
-1 meter of inexpensive border tile can cost around £18.
-1 meter of mosaic tile can cost £9.
+Patterned border tiles can be very expensive, but mosaic tiles can be a cheaper alternative, so it's savvy to explore your options before buying them.
+1 metre of inexpensive border tile can cost around £18, while 1 metre of mosaic tile can cost £9.

 Ask a Trade